teay-nguyen/TEMPEST_001/README.md

 # INTRO

-The TEMPEST Chess Engine is a minimal chess engine with features you would find in a mediocre chess engine
+The TEMPEST Chess Engine is an open-source minimal chess engine with features you would find in a mediocre chess engine
 This engine utilizes the UCI protocol and is a terminal based engine
 The estimate NPS for this engine is around 10K to 60K nodes per second, dependant on how good your machine is